 Almost all cases of cervical cancer – 99% – are caused by an STI called human papillomavirus (HPV).
 HPV is a very common STI.
 However, most cases do not develop into cancer.

-Research released earlier this year showed a dramatic decline in the rates of HPV infection in Australia, due to the effectiveness of the national HPV vaccine program first rolled out in 2007.
+Research released in 2018 showed a dramatic decline in the rates of HPV infection in Australia, due to the effectiveness of the national HPV vaccine program first rolled out in 2007.
 In women aged 18-24 years, the HPV infection rate has dropped from 22.7% to just 1% over the past 10 years.

 Experts now predict that, in the next 40 years, Australia will likely become the first country to eradicate cervical cancer.